josiah-wolf-oberholtzer/oovu/README.md

 oovu
 ====

-A modular performance system in Max 6.
+A modular performance system for Max 6.

 Installation
 ------------